chmc-mcmc/mathematica/README.md

 + For MCMC: Statistical Mechanics Algorithms and Computations
 + For HMC: Information Theory, Inference, and Learning Algorithms
 + For the new method: doc-in-chinese.pdf

+# Thanks
+The main idea was formed when I worked for Christopher Henry in Winnipeg, Canada.